grahamstark/ScottishTaxBenefitModel.jl/docs/scotben-summary-note.typ

 The Public Policy Preference Calculator (TriplePC)@stark_public_2024 is an adaption of the model that extends the microsimulation art in two ways:

-First, as well as modelling the outcomes of a policy in the conventional way, our model uses Conjoint Analysis of public acceptability data to give an indication of the policy’s popularity.
+First, as well as modelling the outcomes of a policy in the conventional way, our model uses Conjoint Analysis of public acceptability data to give an indication of the policy's popularity.
 This is novel and important.
 There are measures that might actually be popular with the electorate, but which policymakers have been unwilling to touch because of uncertainty about their electoral consequences@nettle_sp21_2023.

 Second, we integrate health outcomes into the model@reed_examining_2024.
-We built a model relating SF-12 scores to income and demographic characteristics; SF-12 is a widely used measure of an individual’s health-related quality of life, with two summary scores: the Physical Component Summary (PCS-12) and the Mental Component Summary (MCS-12).
+We built a model relating SF-12 scores to income and demographic characteristics; SF-12 is a widely used measure of an individual's health-related quality of life, with two summary scores: the Physical Component Summary (PCS-12) and the Mental Component Summary (MCS-12).
 The health model is estimated over 12 waves (2009/11-2020/22) of Understanding Society @institute_for_social_and_economic_research_understanding_2018 panel data